Lovehoney: Retail

-Lovehoney has over 400 own brand products, including the Lovehoney Sqweel Oral Sex Simulator (the first winner of Lovehoney's Design A Sex Toy competition).
+Lovehoney has more than 400 own brand products, including the Lovehoney Sqweel Oral Sex Simulator (the first winner of Lovehoney's Design A Sex Toy competition).
 Sub-brands owned by Lovehoney include BASIC Sex Toys, Bondage Boutique, Death By Orgasm, Pin Ups, Shag Factory, Swoon, VibraExciter and a range of sex toys developed with Tracey Cox.

-Lovehoney Ltd holds the official license to design, manufacture and sell adult pleasure products based on the Fifty Shades trilogy by E. L. James.
+Lovehoney Ltd holds the official licence to design, manufacture and sell adult pleasure products based on the Fifty Shades trilogy by E. L. James.
 This includes the Fifty Shades of Grey Official Pleasure Collection and Fifty Shades of Grey Sensual Care Collection.
-Lovehoney also hold the official license to design, manufacture and sell adult pleasure products inspired by Bettie Page.
+Lovehoney also holds the official licence to design, manufacture and sell adult pleasure products inspired by Bettie Page.